PelionIoT/mbl-docs/Docs/building_images/3_prod.md

-# Production image build examples
+# Production image configuration and build examples

 The following examples assume: